Landing your dream job

 - Over-explaining everything:

 This usually happens when you're not prepared or are caught off guard.
-Remember that it is up to the interviewer to get the most out of you in an interview process.
+Keep in mind that it is up to the interviewer to get the most out of you in an interview process.
 Be prepared for any areas of concern they may have, ie gaps in your CV.
 Most likely there is a logical explanation, and once you are prepared to answer such questions in a clear and concise manner, they can quickly be put to bed.

 - Trying to be everything: